10 to 20 seconds.

 Trust, connection, and relationship are what your readers crave from your content.
 And even if you aren't the smartest expert in your niche, people will be eager for your content because of the connection you have with them.

 Why are our Kajabi Heroes' stories are so powerful?

 They are building connections with people on an emotional level through their content and courses.

 That kind of vulnerability and openness is scary.

 But it's is key to creating addictive, valuable content.

 Here's the thing.

-Equipping you with all of the tools and knowledge you need to create online courses that change lives.
+Kajabi is here to give you the full package - equipping you with all of the tools and knowledge you need to create an online course that change lives.

 And if you know how to create addicting content, you will connect with people in ways that Kajabi alone never will.